Drought Can Affect Your Water Supply

 • Shower at a gym, school or workplace.

 Do not fill wells with water delivered by a water hauler.
-You usually cannot pump out the same amount of water that was poured into the well.
-This could also damage your well and contaminate the groundwater supply for your home and nearby homes.
+Adding water to a dry well will usually not restore the water level because the water may dissipate back into the ground before it can be used.
+Adding water can also cause damage to your well or contaminate the groundwater for your home and nearby homes.

 You do not need running water to flush a toilet.
 You can use a bucket of water to flush it.
 Dump about one gallon of water into the toilet bowl all at once, and the toilet will flush.
 See the "conserve water" section for more tips.